Ruthvik-1411/Home_Security/README.md

 # Home_Security
-Designed an Intruder alert system using ThingSpeak IoT Platform and a home security monitor system using MQTT dash.
+Designed an Intruder alert system using ThingSpeak IoT Platform and a Home Security monitor system using MQTT dash.